Yule Log-Candy Cane

-Yule Logs are probably well known as a classic Christmas dessert.
+Yule Log is a well-known and classic Christmas dessert.
 I would bet that most people have heard of them, maybe even seen and eaten them!

 With the holidays upon us, it’s still a great tradition to serve at the Christmas table.
 I have to admit, I wasn’t too familiar with them as a kid but have come to really love them now.